Soups

 White Beetroot & Apple Borscht

-There is no way I can find of making really light fluffy kneidlach for Pesach but my family likes them and
+There is no way I have found of making really light fluffy kneidlach for Pesach or during the year but by using lots of almonds it does help.
+However, my family likes them and if you are happy to use baking powder a pinch does lighten them up and fluff them up a little more

 100g (4oz) ground almonds